Do you like getting paid?

 Put it in writing

 Never work for a client without having a signed contract.
 Within the contract, the payment terms will be written along with Non-Disclosures and whatever else both parties feel need to be added for their protection.
-It will clearly state the invoicing procedure and the course of action to be taken if a bill is not paid.
-This legally binding document will improve the likelihood of you being paid in a timely manner and will prove beneficial if you need to take legal action to receive payment.
+It will state the invoicing procedure and the course of action to be taken if a bill is not paid.
+This legally binding document will improve the likelihood of you being paid promptly and will prove beneficial if you need to take legal action to receive payment.

 So, making sure you get paid on time doesn’t need to be an ordeal.
 Go through the steps outlined here, make good choices when it comes to deciding who to work for and remove the stress of getting paid from your life.